 Adult passengers who are 18 and older need to provide identity proof before passing the security check and on the plane as well.

-So for instance if you are departing Logan airport, if you do not have or forget to bring your I.D., you may not be allowed to board the plane.
+So for instance if you are departing a US airport such as Logan airport, if you do not have or forget to bring your I.D., you may not be allowed to board the plane.
 But, if in some cases you are allowed, then the security officer may ask you many questions to ensure you are the right person.

 The questions can be about your address, workplace, marital status, your name, and more other personal questions.
 It is also possible that they allow you to enter the checkpoint with an extra screening of your luggage and electronic devices.